 Products and business highlights

-With this press release, ASML has published a video interview in which CEO Peter Wennink discusses the 2021 second-quarter results and outlook for 2021.
-This can be viewed on the Q2 2021 results page.
+With this press release, ASML has published a video interview in which CEO Peter Wennink discusses the 2022 second-quarter results and outlook for 2022.
+This video and the transcript can be viewed on www.asml.com.

 US GAAP and IFRS Financial Reporting

 ASML's primary accounting standard for quarterly earnings releases and annual reports is US GAAP, the accounting principles generally accepted in the United States of America.
 Quarterly Summary US GAAP consolidated statements of operations, consolidated statements of cash flows and consolidated balance sheets are available on www.asml.com.